Braint-Tech/template-web/README.md

 ### Installation steps:
 A sequence of steps to follow every time that you are going to install a module
 ### Unique steps:
-A sequece of steps to follow if and only if you have not follow yet
+A sequence of steps to follow if and only if you have not already followed